MaxHillebrand/PraxeologyOfPrivacy/PrivateIndividual.md

 ## Judgement

 Judgement is the other side of choice.
 After the act, individuals can judge themselves regarding weather or not their allocation of means has lead to their ends being achieved.

+## Time

+Time then, at least perceived by the individual, is experienced within every action.
+There is a clear differentiation in the timeline of "before" and "after" the act.

+Memory of past actions and their results guide current moment decision making.
+Previous successful application of means to achieve ends are positively remembered and attempted again.
+Whereas those means that lead to a failure are noted for their disutility.

+Yet every act presupposes the imagination of future scenarios, with consideration of how the individual actor can causally influence these.

+However, once the act is done, there is no turning it back, time has passed irreversibly.